turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_contact.md

 # Table: microsoft365_contact

-List contacts of the specified user.
+List a specific user's contacts.

 The `microsoft365_contact` table can be used to query a user's contacts, if you have access; and **you must specify the user's ID or email** in the where or join clause (`where user_identifier=`, `join microsoft365_contact on user_identifier=`).